-I learned about sleep hygiene, room temperature, emission of blue lights, and many other reasons that prevent people from having proper sleep.
+I learned about sleep hygiene, room temperature, the emission of blue lights, and many other reasons that prevent many people from having proper sleep.
 I learned mattresses could also play a significant role in helping people fall asleep quickly.
-I learned about the differences between the futon and air mattresses, that there are suitable mattresses for heavy people or reading pillows that should be used if you like to read while lying on the bed.
+I learned about the differences between the futon and air mattresses that there are suitable mattresses for heavy people or reading pillows that should be used if you like to read while lying on the bed.

 In retrospect, I was really looking for advice on how to relax, stop worrying about my daughter, and finally get some sleep.
 There were many quick remedies.

 My reasoning was simple.
-Those men and women are actually the ones who should suffer the most from anxieties.
+Those men and women are actually the ones who should suffer the most from anxiety.
 Army personnel on active duty literally have their lives on the line, and they can become history in the blink of an eye.
 On the other hand, they are in constant movement to never actually get the chance to get used to being acclimatized to their surroundings.
 If they could get sleep from using that method, I could.
 In no way was I living dangerously.